 Facial trauma can occur for many reasons, and it may be the result of a sports-related accident, an accident in the workplace, or an accident at home.
 No matter the cause of facial trauma, the consequences can be considerable and may include broken or lost teeth, broken bones, and soft tissue damage.
-At Mid-Kansas Oral & Maxillofacial Surgery, we provide surgical care to patients in Wichita, KS to address the effects of facial trauma.
+At Mid-Kansas Oral & Maxillofacial Surgery, we provide surgical care to patients to address the effects of facial trauma.

 When Should You Seek Emergency Care?